-The Great Bear Lake watershed management plan and the Sahtu Land Use Plan set the context for activities in the biosphere reserve.
-The biosphere reserve management committee will work closely with all affected parties and regulatory agencies to ensure that reserve objectives are met, continually improved and amended where required.
+The Great Bear Lake Watershed Management Plan and the Sahtu Land Use Plan set the context for activities in the Sahtu Biosphere Reserve.
+The Sahtu Biosphere Reserve management committee will work closely with all affected parties and regulatory agencies to ensure that reserve objectives are met, continually improved and amended where required.